You’ve done it! You’ve created a living batter filled with wild yeast. Now let’s see how to feed & maintain your sourdough starter.

 If you haven’t made your starter yet, visit this post to see how to make a sourdough starter from scratch.

 Right off the bat I’m going to say that there are a million ways to feed, maintain and use a sourdough starter.
+In fact, after you’re done reading this post, you should read through my instructions for How to keep a small sourdough starter to see of that method would work better for you.

-I am going to outline for you how I maintain my sourdough starter.
+I am going to outline for you how I maintain my sourdough starters.
 I tend to have a fairly relaxed attitude towards the process.
 It works for me and I think my approach can work for you if you don’t bake bread every single day (and even if you do).

 At the end of the post you’ll find a how-to card that lists the ingredient amounts and steps to follow each time you feed your starter.